 photo by Christian Mehführer at fotopedia twilight poem i Meek twilight hurry across this earthly ball, fling your pale shadowy robe — I’ll stray through tangled trees, where no rude sounds dare linger, I’ll hear from the dewy spray the sounds of Philomela, her sweet, melancholy song played to the cadence of a dying saint. […]

-Here is my very own sorry poem, and then many poetic quotes concerning sorry.
-Sorry Poem How happy to meet, how sorry to part. – Adam Anderson Sorry, a poem The war went on violent and bloody, sad and wily, and she was lost out there some where in it and each moment, each tick […]
+Here is our very own poem about being sorry.
+Sorry Poem How happy to meet, how sorry to part. – Adam Anderson Sorry, a poem by Justin Thyme The war went on violent and bloody, sad and wily, and she was lost out there some where in it and each moment, each tick of the […]

 Earth in beauty dressed